Having the Final Word

 A well-composed death notice makes even those who knew the person feel special.
 And jealous if they hadn’t.
 A favorite of newspaper readers, is not for the feeble neophyte or the phony-flowery scriber.
 But two of the most remarkable here were self penned.

 An obituary is designed to outlive the deceased, but many have beaten it at its own game, and survived it to tell the story.
 (Somehow, Monty Python comes to mind.)
-Or Mark Twain, even though that ‘reports of my death were greatly exaggerated’ quote is a misquote.
+Or Mark Twain, even though that ‘reports of my death were greatly exaggerated‘ quote is, well, a misquote.

 He was victim of one of the earliest mistakes about somebody’s passing, and had a chance to have a laugh about it.
 It still happens: in what became known as the ‘CNN Incident,’ a bunch of celebrities were all declared ‘dead‘ in April 2003.